StatCan/NBL-CNB/docs/source/address_matching/confidence.rst

 Link Distance
 -------------

-Link distance is a key indicator on the accuracy of a match.
+Link distance is a key indicator for the accuracy of a match.
 The shorter the distance between the address point and the building footprint

 .. csv-table::